 The Harpeth Hall community—students and faculty—has chosen respect, integrity, individuality, and trust to be our guiding principles.
 These values reflect our reverence for expressing kindness toward and acceptance of others, our commitment to diversity, forgiveness, and achieving one's personal best, and our dedication to the service of others.

 A Harpeth Hall student is an independent thinker, a thoughtful risk-taker, an authentic spirit, and an empathetic friend.
-She reflects the best of Harpeth Hall's traditions and sets a path for the country’s bright future.
+She reflects the best of Harpeth Hall's traditions and sets a path for a brighter future.

-Harpeth Hall students act when they see a need.
-They recognize the responsibility of each individual to shape her community for the better.
-Our graduates are eager to take on the world — and ready to make a difference in it.
+A Harpeth Hall student acts when she sees a need.
+She recognizes the responsibility to shape her community for the better.
+She is eager to take on the world — and ready to make a difference in it.

 O Harpeth Hall, O place beloved,